 - Not eat as much

-- Achieve their goals
+- Achieve your goals

-- Look for the good in life
+- Find the good parts of life

-- Be confident themselves
+- Be confident in yourself

 8. It helps prevent neurodegenerative diseases